kkuhn317/SpaghettiKart/docs/custom-audio.md

 # Custom Audio
-To replace a sequences you should only create a zip file with sequences to replace at the same path as mk64.o2r.
+Replacing music tracks (sequences) requires a zip file that contains audio tracks in the same path/naming as in the original mk64.o2r.
 Only wav, mp3, ogg and flac are supported.
-For define the loop you need to create a json with the same name but end with .json. the json look like this:
+To define the loop you need to create a json with the same name but end with .json. the json look like this:
 ```json
 {